ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-07
+## 2024-12-09

-Made progress on personal goals
+Worked on a new project today

-> Programming is the art of telling another human what one wants the computer to do.
+> Keep calm and code on!

 *Auto-generated commit for activity tracking*